-Symptom Cause/Solution Unit "locks up" during navigation Invalid folder layout Empty folders Onboard memory is blank Unsupported files encountered during playback See structuring rules to make sure the audio message loaded to the player adheres to those rules.
+Symptom Cause/Solution Unit "locks up" during navigation Invalid folder layout Empty folders Onboard memory is blank Unsupported files encountered • See structuring rules to make sure the audio message loaded to the player adheres to those rules. • If the folder layout was faulty, reload the player with the corrected folder layout.
+Reset the player if needed (see "Resetting the player" below).
 If the folder layout was faulty, reload the player with the corrected folder layout.
-Reset the player if needed (see Resetting the player).
-Slow "write" speed when programming Weak CPU capacity on your computer with the SaberCopy software Too many units connected through a single USB Hub The source audio is somewhere other than the local PC's hard drive (i.e. on a network computer or portable device) Unless you have a high-speed external device where your audio files are stored, we recommend always having your source audio on the local computer's hard drive when loading players.
+Slow "write" speed when programming with SaberCopy software Weak CPU capacity on your computer Too many units connected through a single USB Hub The source audio is somewhere other than the local PC's hard drive (i.e. on a network computer or portable device) Unless you have a high-speed external device where your audio files are stored, we recommend always having your source audio on the local computer's hard drive when loading players.
 We also recommend using powered Hubs, with each Hub directly connected to the computer (not daisy-chained together) with up to 7 players connected per Hub.
 Allocation unit size is too small SaberCopy allows you to specify the allocation unit size when formatting a device.
 The larger the size, the faster data can be copied.
 The recommended setting is 8192 KB.
-See Figure 8: SaberCopy Copy and Check Options for details.
+See Figure 9: SaberCopy Copy and Check options for details.
 Resetting the player Hold down the power button for 10 seconds.
 If unsuccessful, reconnect to the computer with a USB cable and hold down the power button for another 10 seconds.
 If unsuccessful, remove the black screw on the back of the unit and open the battery door.
 Remove the battery from the Molex connector.
 Try to reload the player before replacing the battery.
 Player beeps 3 times and pauses Invalid file structure Empty folders See structuring rules to make sure the audio message loaded to the player adheres to those rules.
 If the folder layout was faulty, reload the player with the corrected folder layout.
-Playback is unusually fast Bookmark is corrupt , , , , , , , , , , , , , , , , , , , , See Resetting the Bookmark to the beginning. and the section of the segmining.
+Playback is unusually fast Bookmark is corrupt See Resetting the Bookmark to the beginning.